How does an annuity work?

 guarantee such a high rate of return

-Finally, it is clear that putting some money into an annuity gives you the chance to enjoy a very high rate of return (depending on longevity, of course).
-Even if the idea of investing in “longevity futures” is not appealing, the being able to diversify risks and sources of stable returns, especially in retirement should for some investment in annuities.
+Putting some money into annuities gives you the chance to enjoy a very high rate of return.
+Even if the idea of investing in “longevity futures” is not appealing, the being able to diversify risks and sources of stable returns, especially in retirement, should for some investment in annuities.